chrisdothtml/gpt-cmd/README.md

 # gpt-cmd

-> Sit back and let ChatGPT figure out what commands need to be run
+> Sit back and let ChatGPT run your commands for you.

 > [!WARNING]
 > It's always risky to execute commands directly from a third party.
 Use responsibly and at your own risk.